A Basic Guide to Understanding the 401(k)

 How does a 401(k) plan work?

-Now that we have a better sense of what a 401(k) is, let’s chat about how they work.
-From eligibility and enrollment to withdrawing your money, this section covers what you need to know!
+Now that we’ve covered what a 401(k) is, let’s look at how it actually works.
+From eligibility and enrollment to accessing your money in retirement, this section will walk you through the key things to know.

-Every employer may have different rules regarding when you’re eligible to participate and when you can enroll in your plan.
-Typically, you’ll have to wait at least three months from starting employment but no longer than a year to become eligible.
+Each employer sets their own rules for when you can join the plan.
+Usually, you’ll need to be employed at least three months (but no longer than a year) before becoming eligible.
 After you’re eligible, look for your enrollment date – it might be monthly, quarterly, or semi-annually.
 Once you’ve cleared these steps, you can jump into the plan whenever you’re ready!

 Your employer will determine what investment options you’ll have available to you once you begin saving your hard-earned income.
 Typically, they have hired outside experts to evaluate and monitor those options.
 Try not to let the task of picking investments intimidate you!
 The amount and consistency of your savings is far more important than picking the “right” investment.
 And most plans will have an investment choice that “Does It for You” such as a target date, balanced fund, or managed account.
 You can also ask your employer where to go for advice selecting the right investment for you.
 It’s common for 401(k) plan administrators to offer resources, tools, and educational materials to help you make informed decisions.